nivekcode/node-command-line-starter/README.md

 This starter provides you with all the necessary setup to quickly create your node-command-line utility.
 Focus on your util and don't loose time with the project setup.

 The starter provides you with a setup to perform fully automated releases with Travis.
 Publish new versions quickly and automated to your npm repositiory.
+If this is new to you, you may want to read my blog-post about [The way to fully automated releases in open source projects](https://medium.com/@kevinkreuzer/the-way-to-fully-automated-releases-in-open-source-projects-44c015f38fd6)

 ## What's included?